Spectral Hardening Revealed by Geometric De-boosting in the Masked Jet of PKS 2155$-$304: Discussion

 \subsection{The Geometric Masking Scenario}

 The phase alignment of the spectral hardening event with the QPO trough ($\phi \approx 0.53$) suggests a conditional visibility mechanism.
-We propose that the observational rarity of spectral hardening in HSP blazars ($<0.1\%$; \citealt{Dinesh2025}) is not necessarily an indication that extreme particle acceleration events are uncommon, but rather that they are frequently masked.
+This trend is naturally explained by geometric Doppler-modulation models, a foundational framework in blazar physics \citep[e.g.,][]{Blandford1978, Urry1995, Rieger2004}.
+Relativistic beaming amplifies flux according to $F \propto \delta^{3+\alpha}$, where $\alpha$ is the spectral index ($F_\nu \propto \nu^{-\alpha}$) \citep[e.g.,][]{Lind1985, Dermer1995}.
+Because the soft emission envelope (e.g., a cooled electron population or jet sheath) has a steeper index than the stochastic hard core, it experiences a stronger differential Doppler boost \citep[e.g.,][]{Ghisellini2005}.
+Consequently, at the flux maximum (smallest viewing angle), the geometrically boosted soft emission overwhelms the hard core, naturally producing the observed softer-when-brighter trend \citep[e.g.,][]{Villata2004, Raiteri2017}.
+The presence of such active Doppler factor variations in PKS~2155$-$304 has been independently confirmed by contemporary multi-epoch SED modeling \citep{Harutyunyan2026}.
+We emphasize that this is a phenomenological application of the same geometric framework recently utilized to interpret the QPO in PG~1553+113 \citep{Madero2026}.

+In this Geometric Masking scenario, we propose that the observational rarity of spectral hardening in HSP blazars ($<0.1\%$; \citealt{Dinesh2025}) is not necessarily an indication that extreme particle acceleration events are uncommon, but rather that they are frequently masked.
 In a geometric QPO scenario, flux peaks are driven by maximum relativistic beaming.
 Our finding of a global softer-when-brighter trend ($\rho \approx 0.3$) indicates that these boosted states are dominated by a soft photon field, likely originating from cooled electron populations or the jet sheath.
 This may redefine the high-flux state not as a period of intrinsic quiescence, but as a regime of maximum geometric masking.
 The jet may host frequent plasma-driven particle acceleration events that remain observationally unresolved, overwhelmed by the intensified soft background.
 During these phases, the spectral signature of intrinsic acceleration, such as shocks or magnetic reconnection, is suppressed by the boosted soft emission.
 Conversely, at the QPO trough, the Doppler factor is minimized, effectively suppressing the geometric boost and reducing this soft background.
 This reduces the geometric masking, allowing hard-spectrum emission from transient jet instabilities to dominate the observed flux and making the hardening detectable.

 This mechanism implies a significant selection bias in current blazar surveys.
 If hardening events occurring during flux peaks remain observationally diluted, the intrinsic duty cycle of extreme particle acceleration in HSPs may be substantially higher than previously estimated.